scikit-learn-contrib/denmune-clustering-algorithm/README.md

 Algorithm's Parameters
 -----------------------
-First: Parameters used within the init class
+First: Parameters used within the initialization of the DenMune class

 ```python
 def __init__ (self,